 Companies are increasingly hiring Chief Information Security Officers (CISO) and turning to cybersecurity software to ensure good decision making and strong security measures for their information assets.

-When organizations think about their threat landscape and cyber risk exposure, they often think about attackers with malicious intent from an outside organization or foreign powers attempting to steal critical assets, valuable trade secrets, or to spread propaganda.
+When organizations think about their threat landscape and cyber risk exposure, they often think about attackers with malicious intent from an outside organization or foreign powers attempting to steal critical assets, valuable trade secrets, other information that is the target of corporate espionage, or to spread propaganda.

 However, data breaches are increasingly occurring from residual risks like poorly configured S3 buckets, or poor security practices from third-party service providers who have inferior information risk management processes.